-Database Socket Path Option (-db-socket-path) Cluster unix socket path.
+PostgreSQL Socket Path Option (-pg-socket-path) PostgreSQL unix socket path.

-The unix socket directory that was specified when PostgreSQL was started. pgBackRest will automatically look in the standard location for your OS so there usually no need to specify this setting unless the socket directory was explicitly modified with the unix\socket\directory setting in postgressql.conf .
+The unix socket directory that was specified when PostgreSQL was started. pgBackRest will automatically look in the standard location for your OS so there is usually no need to specify this setting unless the socket directory was explicitly modified with the unix\socket\directory setting in postgresql.conf .